Microsoft/azure-docs.cs-cz/articles/iot-edge/quickstart.md

 ---
-title: Rychlý Start vytvoření zařízení Azure IoT Edge ve Windows | Microsoft Docs
+title: Quickstart create an Azure IoT Edge device on Windows | Microsoft Docs
-description: V tomto rychlém startu se dozvíte, jak vytvořit zařízení IoT Edge a pak vzdáleně nasadit předem vytvořený kód z Azure Portal.
+description: In this quickstart, learn how to create an IoT Edge device and then deploy prebuilt code remotely from the Azure portal.
 author: kgremban
 manager: philmea
 ms.author: kgremban